Jasper-Hewitt/elec_fertility/README.md

 # elec_fertility

 ## to do
-wisenews_textmining still has to be updated into wisenews wisenews_wordcloud, make sure it allignes with the other wordcloud file.
+wisenews_textmining still has to be updated into wisenews wisenews_wordcloud, make sure it allignes with the other wordcloud file and with wisenews specific policy direction

 ## keywords
 check this for making a cool readme https://www.makeareadme.com/